Advanced Academic Programs (AAP)

 Referrals for Full-Time AAP Level IV

-Parents or guardians of students not in the second grade screening pool may initiate the full-time AAP Level IV screening process by completing and submitting an Advanced Academic Programs Level IV Referral Form to the local school principal no later than January 12, 2018.
-No late referrals will be accepted.
-Second grade students not in the pool and all students in grades 3-7 are screened only by referral.
-Forms are available on the FCPS website and in the Parent Information Packet available at the local school.
+Parents or guardians of students not in the second grade screening pool may initiate the full-time AAP Level IV screening process by completing and submitting an Advanced Academic Programs Level IV Referral Form to the local school.
+The referral form plus forms for additional optional information are available on the FCPS website (link below) and in the Parent Information Packet available at the local school.

 Questions?
 Contact Mollie Tkacik, our Advanced Academics Resource Teacher (AART), at MDTkacik@fcps.edu.